Stimulated by Chen et al 2021, and Narayana Murthy et al 2021.

 My favourite forest plot from this review is a day 21 or >21 pain outcome that pools data from two trials (from Japan and Spain), and has the widest diamond (the symbol at the bottom of the plot representing the pooled data) I have ever seen in such a plot.
 It caused me to check the details of the trials, and the differences between them.
 Well actually, it would be quicker to list the similarities… there was only one: that the patients all had TKR.
 One trial used a single dry needling session pre-op, and the other applied 3 sessions of acupuncture per week for 2 weeks from 7 days post op.
 The outcome was taken from immediately after the 6 sessions in one trial and combined with an outcome taken 4 weeks after the single treatment in the other.
 One trial used dry needling compared with sham and the other applied a course of acupuncture in addition to basic rehabilitation compared with basic rehabilitation alone.
 It is perhaps no surprise that there was considerable heterogeneity when the results of these were pooled.

 The review is nicely laid out, with the key information from each of the included papers, including the points used.
-I was pleased to see that points directly over the knee joint were only used in one of the 9 RCTs, which brings me onto the second paper I what to highlight.
+I was pleased to see that points directly over the knee joint were only used in one of the 9 RCTs, which brings me onto the second paper I want to highlight.